Frequently Asked Questions

 How do I apply to Genesis?

-All information about applying to Genesis is available on our website - click here to view.
-We ask for your high school transcript, two personal statements, and recommendations from a teacher, a personal reference and your parents.
+All information about applying to Genesis is available on our application info page.
+We ask for your high school transcript, two personal statements, and recommendations from a teacher, a personal reference and a reference from your parents.

 Who can attend Genesis?

-You are eligible to apply to Genesis if you are currently in 10th-12th grade.
-Exceptions are made for applicants currently in 9th grade who demonstrate a high level of maturity and the ability to handle a college-level course.
+You are eligible to apply to Genesis if you are currently in 9th-11th grade.

 What is the tuition and what does it cover?